Public transport in New Zealand: Invercargill

+Invercargill has a bus service with six routes operated by BusSmart INVERCARGILL (the buses travel to different areas around the city, with most travelling in the same directions).
+They operate from a hub outside Invercargill Central Limited in the central city and are administered by the Invercargill City Council.
+People with a Bee Card get cheaper fares then people who use cash.
+Super Gold Card holders may use the bus for free by using a Bee Card during off peak hours.

-Invercargill formerly had the southernmost tram system in the world; construction began in January 1911 and the network operated from 26 March 1912 to 10 September 1952.
+Invercargill formerly had the southernmost tram system in the world.
+Construction began in January 1911 and the network operated from 26 March 1912 to 10 September 1952.
 At its greatest extent, it had four separate routes.
 Commuter trains also ran along the Bluff Branch railway line between Invercargill and Bluff from the line's opening in 1867 until the final service was cancelled in 1967.
 Multiple stops within Invercargill were serviced, and as late as 1950, seven trains ran each way on the average weekday.

 New Plymouth

 New Plymouth has a bus system with nine routes covering most of its urban area, operated by Tranzit Coachlines.
-There are also bus services to other towns in the New Plymouth District; Bell Block, Inglewood, Oakura and Waitara.
+There are also bus services to other towns in the New Plymouth District; Bell Block, Inglewood, Ōakura and Waitara.
 Services are administered by the Taranaki Regional Council.

 New Plymouth formerly operated electric trams over four routes between 10 March 1916 and 23 July 1954, as well as New Zealands only regional trolleybus system between 1950 and 1967.